Dixin/Blog/Documents/Understanding (all) JavaScript module formats and tools.md

 });
 ```

 So that the import/export new ES6 syntax is gone.
+The old API call syntax works for sure.
+This transpilation can be done automatically with Webpack, TypeScript, etc., which are explained later in this article.

 ### Dynamic module loading